All Episodes

 Oh, I'm just asking.

-Yeah, you're trying to trick the host, you know.
+Yeah, you're trying to trick the host.

-Well, this is open line Friday.
+Well, this is Open Line Friday.

 Yeah, I know.